GirishHakki/AWS-DevOps-Projects/3tier-app-deployment-aws/README.md

 # 🌐 AWS 3-Tier Web Application Deployment Project

+> 🚀 A complete 3-Tier Architecture deployment on AWS Cloud featuring **Web, Application, and Database tiers**, built using **EC2, RDS, ALB, S3, Node.js, and Nginx**.

 This project demonstrates the deployment of a **3-Tier Web Application Architecture** on **AWS Cloud** — including Web, Application, and Database tiers using EC2, RDS, ALB, and S3.

 ---